cniblock/Project_1/README.md

 ## Testing

-The deployed website has been vigorisly tested on multiple web browsers and devices.
+The deployed website has been vigorously tested on multiple web browsers and devices.

-* Chrome, Firefox, Edge, Safari web browers have been tested on.
+* Chrome, Firefox, Edge, Safari web browsers have been tested on.
 * 4k Monitor, 2k monitor, 1080p, iPad and iPhone devices have been tested on.

 One of the main issues I found was that when I developing the page I was using "min-width" on some images and divs which were resulting in poor responsiveness, meaning that when I would shrink the page down - the image would appear fine but the rest of the elements on the page would squash to the side of the page.